Last Updated: 5 May 2026

 Where the firm acts as a data controller, it is the firm’s policy to ensure the information below is supplied to data subjects (including to our employees and job candidates) before their personal data is collected and processed by the firm:

 With regard to firm employees, the firm will provide this information in the form of a notice to job candidates and a further privacy policy will be supplied to successful job applicants in the employee handbook as part of their induction to the firm.
+The employee handbook is an internal document provided directly to staff and is not publicly available.

 Where the firm acts a Data Controller to a client, we will provide a copy of our privacy notice, as an appendix to our Engagement Letter with this client, thus covering our responsibilities to the client and its data subjects in this regard.
 The firm will also include its Privacy Notice on its website.